 Each floor on campus promotes academic success and offers programming tied to transition students as they move through their years at college.
-Living-Learning Communities go one step further in strengthening connections between students and faculty within a chosen course of study.
-These dynamic learning communities have some added benefits including:
+Our residential communities go one step further in strengthening connections between you, faculty and other Huskies.
+Depending on the community, you get:

 - Formal and informal out-of-class interaction with professors in your academic field.

 - Increased opportunity for career information, internships, and professional networking.

 - Access to special facilities and equipment in a supportive learning environment.

 - Educational programs that will enhance your classroom learning.

 - Social and cultural activities with students and faculty.